shane-e945/MitoMut/README.md

   3. Samtools (must be on environment path) </br>
   4. BLAT (must be on environment path) </br>
 </br>
-To check your dependencies, run python check_dependencies.py on your environments command line or terminal.
+<strong>To check your dependencies, cd into MitoMut's directory and run python check_dependencies.py on your environment's command line or terminal.</strong>

 # Instructions
 MitoMut Usage:</br>